Training in Research in Integrative Medicine (TRIM) Program

 Predoctoral Research Fellowship

 The TRIM predoctoral fellowship supports an intensive year of research activity and training for medical students taking a research year and PhD students in the biological or social sciences.
-Each predoctoral fellow works closely with a research mentor and typically develops work that relates to their mentor’s existing research project(s).
-Trainees develop their own projects, such as a secondary analysis or a sub-study, with the goal of publishing work as first author or presenting at a national conference by the completion of the fellowship period.
-We encourage potential applicants to contact research faculty with whom they are interested in working, in order to develop a research project for the fellowship period (sampling of available projects here).
+Each predoctoral fellow works closely with a research mentor on an existing research project(s)*.
+Trainees develop their own projects, such as a secondary analysis or a sub-study, with the goal of publishing work as the first author or presenting at a national conference by the completion of the fellowship period.
+Applicants must contact the research faculty they are interested in working with before applying to the program.

-Fellows receive a stipend of $25,836, health coverage, and tuition for related coursework.
+The fellowship includes a stipend of $28,224 with additional funds available to cover health coverage.
+Fellows also receive funds for travel, research supplies, and tuition for research-related coursework.
 Most predoctoral fellows devote one full year to the fellowship, although an extension may be granted in selected cases.

 Eligibility